anthonycorletti/cloudrun-fastapi/docs/README.md

 # then run the commands as listed above
 ```

-If you want to directly connect to the remote database, while the proxy is running on one process;
+If you want to directly connect to the remote database, while the proxy is running in one session, run the following command in another shell session:

 ```sh
 psql "sslmode=disable host=/tmp/cloudsql/PROJECT_ID:REGION:INSTANCE_NAME user=postgres dbname=postgres"
 ```

 #### Docker and Google Container Registry

+This is handled by Cloud Build, but incase you'd like to do this without Cloud Build:

 ```sh
 docker build -t us.gcr.io/$PROJECT_ID/cloud_run_fastapi .